ncatlab/nlab-content/pages/3/6/5/0/563/content.md

 A **pseudofunctor** is a specific algebraic notion of _weak $2$-[[2-functor|functor]]_ between [[bicategory|bicategories]] (including [[strict 2-category|strict 2-categories]]), i.e. a functor which preserves composition and identities only up to [[coherent]] specified [[isomorphism]].

-In general, there is not much reason to say "pseudofunctor" instead of "functor," since the only relevant type of functor between arbitrary bicategories is weak.
+In general, there is not much reason to say "pseudofunctor" instead of "functor," since by far the most important type of functor between arbitrary bicategories is weak.
 However, if the domain and codomain are known to be [[strict 2-category|strict 2-categories]] (including ordinary $1$-[[1-category|categories]]), it can be helpful to say "pseudofunctor" or "weak functor" to emphasize that it is not a [[strict 2-functor]].
 Note that if the codomain is a $1$-category, then there is no difference.

 Pseudo or weak functors are also to be distinguished from [[lax functor]]s and [[lax functor|oplax functor]]s, which preserve identities and composition only up to a  transformation in one direction or the other, which may be non-invertible.